cagilalsac/ProductsMVC/README.md

     - Run:
       add-migration v1
       update-database
-    - For Rider, use the UI as described in JetBrains documentation.
+    - For Rider, you can use the UI as described in JetBrains documentation, or from the terminal
+      Install:
+      dotnet tool install -g dotnet-ef
+      Run:
+      dotnet ef migrations add v1
+      dotnet ef database update -p APP -s MVC
     - You can see the created ProductsDB database file in MVC Project.
     - Optionally in Visual Studio, you can install the SQLite and SQL Server Compact Toolbox extension from Visual Studio menu -> Extensions -> Manage Extensions to connect to the created ProductsDB SQLite database.